 Once you have chosen a country, get to know who your competitors are, and how they market their product.
 Get in touch with local buyers.
 Visit a trade show in the country you have chosen to export to, that way you will encounter useful business contacts.
 Find out if it is possible to sell your product for a reasonable price.
 Take into account import duties, transport costs and company management costs.
 Your costs will differ per country, and per product.

 Corporate social responsibility and export

 Corporate social responsibility (maatschappelijk verantwoord ondernemen in Dutch, or MVO) means that companies take responsibility for the impact they have on societal issues like air pollution, climate change, terms of employment, and ageing population.
-When you do business with a foreign country, you may run a risk of getting involved with irresponsible practices, f.i. child labour or corruption.
+When you do business with a foreign country, you may run a risk of getting involved with irresponsible practices such as child labour or corruption.
 The CSR Risk Check helps you to identify the risks you incur in the country of your choice, and what you can do to limit these risks.
 The Netherlands Enterprise Agency offers more information on CSR and international trade.